Introduction

 Thus, all steels consist of austenite after the primary crystallization, while all cast irons consist of ledeburite and primary crystals of excess austenite (hypoeutectic cast irons containing from 2.0 to 4.3 per cent C) or cementite (hypereutectic cast irons containing from 4.3 to 6.67 per cent C).

-We will next consider transformations known as secondary crystallisation which occur in the solid state.
-In the iron-carbon alloys, these are associated with the transformation of γ - iron to α - iron and the decomposition of austenite.
-The line GS in the equilibrium diagram (Fig. 3 and 5) indicates the beginning of austenite decomposition and the precipitation of ferrite from the austenite.
+Let us now examine the secondary crystallisation transformations that occur in the solid state.
+In iron-carbon alloys, these transformations involve the conversion of γ-iron (austenite) to α-iron (ferrite) and the decomposition of austenite.
+The line GS in the equilibrium diagram (Figures 3 and 5) marks where austenite begins to decompose and ferrite starts to precipitate from it.

 The formation of pearlite proceeds at a constant temperature since, in the presence of three phases of constant composition (austenite, ferrite, and cementite), the number of degrees of freedom of the system will be zero (F = 2 + 1 = 3 0).
 Consequently, there is a horizontal step on the cooling curve at the pearlite formation temperature (Fig. 5).

-- Point P in Fig. 5 and 6 indicates the maximum solubility of carbon in α - iron at 723° C (0.025 percent).
-In the same way as the line SE running from point E indicates the reduction in the solubility of carbon in γ-iron (austenite) with a drop in temperature, the line PQ runs form P and indicates the reduction of the solubility of carbon in α - iron (ferrite) upon cooling the alloy.Therefore, alloys having a carbon content between points P and Q will consist of ferrite and excess (tertiary) cementite which usually precipitates along the boundaries of the ferrite grains (Fig. 6).
-The composition of the ferrite is indicated by the line PQ.
-After being completely cooled, alloys of a composition to the left of point Q will consist of only the solid solution of carbon in α -iron, i.e., of ferrite grains.
+- Point P in Figs. 5 and 6 marks the maximum solubility of carbon in α-iron at 723°C (0.025 percent).
+Just as the line SE, starting from point E, shows how the solubility of carbon in γ-iron (austenite) decreases with temperature, the line PQ, starting from P, shows how the solubility of carbon in α-iron (ferrite) also decreases upon cooling.
+Alloys with carbon content between points P and Q contain ferrite and excess (tertiary) cementite, which usually precipitates along the boundaries of the ferrite grains (Fig. 6).
+The line PQ defines the composition of the ferrite.
+After complete cooling, alloys with carbon content to the left of point Q form only a solid solution of carbon in α-iron, consisting entirely of ferrite grains.

-- We will next follow transformations that occur in steels containing from 0.025 to 0.8 per cent C (hypoeutectoid steels) when they are cooled from the solid solution (austenite) region.
+- Next, we will follow the transformations that occur in steels containing 0.025 to 0.8 percent carbon (hypoeutectoid steels) as they cool from the austenite region.

 - The diagram (Fig. 6) shows that no changes occur in the alloy until the temperature drops to the line GS.
 In this range, the alloys have a single-phase, austenite structure.
 Ferrite precipitates from the austenite at temperatures below line GS.
 Thus, a two- phase state exists below line GS: austenite (γ) and ferrite (α).